 This guide will cover:

-Hazard insurance often goes by another more common name — commercial property insurance.
+Hazard business insurance often goes by another more common name — commercial property insurance.
 It can help cover financial losses if your business property is damaged by water, fire, wind or other events included in your insurance policy.

 The key to understanding how it applies to your business and what it covers is to look at the types of property your business owns or rents and what accidents or disasters could impact them.